Professional Learning Communities (PLCs)

 Notes-At-A-Glance (choose one):

-PLC Notes-at-a-Glance (Google Sheets) - This spreadsheet includes a tab for each PLC to share brief notes about their work with colleagues and building leaders, all in one place.
+PLC Notes-at-a-Glance (Google Sheets) - This spreadsheet includes a tab for each PLC to share brief notes about their work with colleagues and the Instructional Leadership Team, all in one place.

-PLC Notes-at-a-Glance (Google Doc) - This document includes space for three PLCs to share brief notes about their work with colleagues and building leaders.
+PLC Notes-at-a-Glance (Google Doc) - This document includes space for three PLCs to share brief notes about their work with colleagues and the Instructional Leadership Team.

 PLC Self-Assessment Rubric - This document can be used by teams to reflect on their practice.